Simplified and structured experiment reporting#

 os.environ["TOKENIZERS_PARALLELISM"] = "true"

-We use a skrub dataset that is non-trivial.
+We use a skrub dataset that contains information about employees and their salaries.
+We will see that this dataset is non-trivial.

 Let’s first have a condensed summary of the input data using a skrub.TableReport.